Appeal your removal order

 If you are a person described above, you cannot appeal if you were found inadmissible to Canada for one of these reasons:

-• being convicted of a crime that was punished in Canada with a sentence of six months or more in a Canadian prison
+• being convicted of a crime that was punished in Canada with a sentence of 6 months or more in a Canadian prison

-• committing or being convicted of a crime outside Canada that would be punished in Canada by a maximum prison term of ten years or more
+• committing or being convicted of a crime outside Canada that would be punished in Canada by a maximum prison term of 10 years or more

 • being involved in organized crime (for example, by smuggling people or laundering money)